Menu Logo

 Newham BID does not object to the bridge but to the access arrangements as per the information for March and June 2025 below.

-BRIDGE ACCESS - MARCH 2025
+BRIDGE ACCESS - JUNE 2025

 Cornwall Council met with Newham businesses on 25th February 2025 to present their access proposals associated with the proposed lifting bridge at Lighterage Quay, part of the Truro Loops scheme, funded via Truro Town Deal, an economic programme.
 The access proposals, first seen by businesses in June 2024, focus on the busy Lighterage Hill/Newham Road junction; the Council's proposal is to bring pedestrians and cyclists of all ages and abilities from the Newham Trail, down Lighterage Hill and across Newham Road to access the new bridge.
 Cyclists and pedestrians wishing to access the bridge from Truro City Centre will most likely take the shortest route along Newham Road where the road is narrow and winds rather than take the steep climb up Gas Hill to access the trail.